dcunited001/dcunited001.github.io/_posts/2018-03-07-semioteleological-revolution-a-sociophysical-phase-change.md

 ### Lack of Tort Reform Typologically Constrains Life Experience of Americans

+- this section needs to be communicated as demonstrating mechanisms in society that contributed systemically (to creating psychologically weaker people)
+  - i.e. not in line with the above Nietzschean machine for creating stronger people generally and the strongest people

 - it turns our education system into something that shelters us and protects us from all the things we need to experinece in small amounts in youth -- because we might get hurt.